arcadiaswx/teklabs.github.io/about.md

 ##Write
-I have never really considered myself a writer.
-That is until I began to write for the love of writing.
-I excelled in English in school and didn’t know what to do with it.
-Writing has always been easier for me than speaking.
-I am currently in beta as a writer.
-Learning to be disciplined in my writing.
+We have never really considered ourselves writers.
+That is until we began to write for the love of writing.
+We are currently in beta as writers.
+Learning to be disciplined in our writing.
+We hope our articles provide information which captures our readers' attention and adds value to their lives.